Bigsam08/alx-low_level_programming/0x08-recursion/README.md

 Write a function that returns the value of x raised to the power of y.

 Prototype: int _pow_recursion(int x, int y);

+5. Your subconscious is looking for the dreamer mandatory
+Write a function that returns the natural square root of a number.

+Prototype: int _sqrt_recursion(int n);